ChrisCummins/pip-db/Documentation/ProjectPlan.md

 functional and optimised, allowing for final stress and load testing to take place, and for the system to be deployed.

-**ID** & **Type** & **Description**\

-M3.1 & Functional & A secured server which is publicly accessible from a domain name.\
+*M3.1 - Functional* - A secured server which is publicly accessible from a domain name.

-M3.2 & Functional & An optimised software stack which can serve pages within a determined time limit.\
+*M3.2 - Functional* - An optimised software stack which can serve pages within a determined time limit.

-M3.3 & Functional & A software architecture which can support datasets of up to a million records.\
+*M3.3 - Functional* - A software architecture which can support datasets of up to a million records.

-M3.4 & Non-Functional & Full test coverage of the API and automated black-box testing of the common website tasks.\
+*M3.4 - Non-Functional* - Full test coverage of the API and automated black-box testing of the common website tasks.

-M3.5 & Non-Functional & The source code should be available online and licensed with an appropriate open source license.\
+*M3.5 - Non-Functional* - The source code should be available online and licensed with an appropriate open source license.

-M3.6 & Non-Functional & Full documentation coverage of the internal API.\
+*M3.6 - Non-Functional* - Full documentation coverage of the internal API.

 Table 9: M3 milestone requirements